Skip to Main Content

 As students file into the Harriet Coleman Center for the Arts, whispers of who our next guest speaker is linger in the air.
 “I heard he survived a shooting,” the girl next to me says to her friend....

 (Above) As human beings, we are often captivated by the beauty of colors and shapes.
 Walking into Galactic G Skateshop on Orange Ave, a visitor can be met with an explosion of loud graphics, polished boards, and funky designs.
 Delaney Bolstein, grade 12, pauses to take a quick snapshot of the almost-ornamental display.
-Undeniably, theres a vibe to this small shop that cant be found in large commercial stores.
-Its the reachable feeling much like listening in on the two skaters behind the racks fussing over what color wheels would look most ice on their boards.
+Undeniably, there's a vibe to this small shop that can't be found in large commercial stores.
+It's the reachable feeling much like listening in on the two skaters behind the racks fussing over what color wheels would look most "ice" on their boards.

 Ivanhoe: From Pineapples to Present